Smith & Wesson Model 1: Popularity

-The Model 1 was in popular demand with the outbreak of the American Civil War as soldiers from all ranks on both sides of the conflict made private purchases of the revolvers for self-defense.
-So much that orders for the Model 1 revolver outpaced the factory's production capabilities, forcing Smith & Wesson to expand into a new facility and began experimenting with a new cartridge design more suitable than the .22 Short in 1860.
+The Model 1 was designed primarily as a concealable weapon for urbanites, at a time when cities were rapidly growing from the Industrial Revolution was outpacing that of municipal policing.
+Sales were brisk, and by 1859 orders for the Model 1 revolver outpaced the factory's production capabilities, and Smith & Wesson built a new three-story factory in 1859 to accommodate this demand.
+With the outbreak of the American Civil War, soldiers from all ranks on both sides of the conflict made private purchases of the revolvers for self-defense, which further contributed to demand for the Model 1.

-This popularity led to numerous knockoffs and patent infringements by other armsmakers.
-Rolin White and S&W brought infringement cases against Manhattan Firearms Company, Ethan Allen, Merwin & Bray, National Arms Company and others.
+This popularity led to numerous knockoffs and patent infringements by other arms makers.
+Rollin White and S&W brought infringement cases against Manhattan Firearms Company, Ethan Allen, Merwin & Bray, National Arms Company and others.
 The courts mostly allowed these manufacturers to continue production runs, with a royalty on each revolver paid to White.
 In some cases, Smith & Wesson bought the revolvers back to remark and sell; these are marked "APRIL 3 1855" as a patent date.